COVID-19 UPDATE Social Prescribing Plus

 Social isolation, loneliness, depression, work and unemployment, language and cultural barriers can make you unwell.

-If you are from a BME background, TDC are offering dedicated support in your area to help you.
+If you are from a BAME background, TDC are offering dedicated support in your area to help you.

 What is Social Prescribing Plus?

 Social Prescribing Plus (formerly known as Community Navigation Plus) is a free-of-charge social prescribing service in Brighton and Hove that links people to community services and groups to improve health and wellbeing across the city.

 Social Prescribers work with individuals to help them identify and access local groups and services and find information relevant to them.
 They can make arrangements on the client’s behalf as necessary, fill in forms, make appointments and follow up on these whilst offering support throughout.

 The service is funded by the Department of Health and Social Care and focuses on non-clinical issues which affect health and wellbeing.

 TDC are proud to be partnering with Impetus to deliver this service to people from BAME communities.

 Many of life’s problems can make you unwell: